kes/blog/content/posts/writing-an-elisp-sort.md

 -   And when the problem sits at the intersection — like sorting structured text inside your editor — it’s nice to know what tools Emacs has waiting under the hood.

 [^fn:1]: In sort.el is found the function sort-lines which sorts alphabetically.
 Instrumenting and stepping through it with the debugger is another excellent path forward.
+[^fn:2]: An improvement would be to have STARTKEFUN simply compute the length and return it.
+In that case, ENDKEYFUN and PREDICATE can be nil.
+We will see this in the next version, along with other changes.